FINAL REPORT: 30games-30nights

 Highest priced beer: $14 at the BB&T Center (Florida Panthers) for a specialty beer.
 And for a cocktail and glass of wine at Madison Square Garden – $22.00.

 Lowest priced beer: $8 at First Niagara Center (Buffalo).

 Favourite beer: Molson Canadian – hands down!

 Favourite arena food items: Philly Cheesesteak (Philadelphia of course), Pyrogy Dog (Vancouver), Jumbo Jet Dog (Winnipeg), and a Reuben (Ottawa) were my favourites!
 (I usually only ate half or less of any of the arena foods suggested by fans, sometimes only a few bites.)

 Best arena experience: Verizon Center (Washington).
-I was given a tour of the building, joined season-ticket holders for a Q&A with the “Goalie Whisperer” Mitch Korn, met Caps owner Ted Leonsis and Caps head coach Barry Trotz.
-(Thanks to my new-found friend Nestor Aparicio for making all of this happen!)
+I was given a tour of the building, joined season-ticket holders for a Q & A with the “Goalie Whisperer” Mitch Korn, met Caps owner Ted Leonsis (in his suite) and chatted with Caps head coach Barry Trotz after the game.
+Thanks to Peter Robinson from the Caps and Baltimore’s amazing media guy Nestor Aparicio for their hospitality and kindness!

 Best fans: I know this is going to sound like a cop-out, but it’s a 30-way tie for me!
-The fans in every building have been amazing, some coming up to ask me about my trip, some who want to take their picture with me, and many who promise to make a donation on-line to Make-A-Wish!
+The fans in every building were amazing, some coming up to ask me about my trip, some who want to take their picture with me, and many who made a donation to Make-A-Wish!
 And so many who offered encouragement and support throughout my journeys!

 Friendliest fans: The fans were great everywhere, but Winnipeg was just a notch above.
 Very friendly people in Manitoba – maybe that’s why it’s on their license plates.